North American community members: How to become an elected member of NAASC:

 (3) Board of Director Roles- by year on NAASC*

-Year 1: no specific role; new members are '“Directors” for the NAASC Executive Board of Directors
+Year 1: no specific role; new members are '“Directors” for the NAASC Executive Board of Directors.
+1 member will become Treasurer next year when the current Treasurer completes their 5 year term.

 Year 5: Vice President from Y4 becomes President